blended-insights/carver/apps/web/README.md

 - **Server-Sent Events (SSE)**: For real-time updates from Redis to the browser
 - **TypeScript**: For type safety and better developer experience

+### API Architecture

+The Carver Dashboard implements a secure API architecture where all external API requests are routed through Next.js API routes rather than directly exposing the external API to the browser.

+#### Benefits:

+- **Enhanced Security**: API credentials and internal endpoints remain server-side
+- **Request Validation**: API routes can validate and sanitize requests before forwarding
+- **Response Filtering**: Sensitive data can be filtered out before reaching the client
+- **Unified Error Handling**: Consistent error handling across all API interactions

+#### Implementation:

+- All client-side API requests are routed through Next.js API routes in `/app/api/`
+- The API client factory in `src/lib/utils/create-api-client.ts` provides consistent clients
+- Server-side environment variables like `WATCHER_API_URL` are used for secure communication
+- Client-side code never directly accesses the external API

 ### Directory Structure

 ```